HaoRanYuan0/Pipelined-SIMD-Multimedia-Unit/README.md

 # Pipelined SIMD Multimedia Unit

-## Objective
+## Abstract
-To use VHDL hardware description language and modern CAD tools for the structural and behavioral design of a four-stage pipelined multimedia unit with a reduced set of multimedia instructions similar to those in the Sony Cell SPU and Intel SSE architectures.
+This project uses VHDL hardware description language for the structural and behavioral design of a four-stage pipelined multimedia unit with a reduced set of multimedia instructions similar to those in the Sony Cell SPU and Intel SSE architectures.
+The components and data flow of the pipeline is shown in the image below.

 ![image002](https://github.com/HaoRanYuan0/Pipelined-SIMD-Multimedia-Unit/assets/121404407/38ef0a7f-161d-4880-9bf4-7afec1fc9130)

+Running the project fully requires the installation of [Aldec Active-HDL](https://www.aldec.com/en/products/fpga_simulation/active_hdl_student) and Python.
+__For a quick skim of the project's main contents (source files)__, the component files are located in Multimedia_Pipeline -> Proj -> src, the top-level file is in the same folder, titled "Multimedia_SPU".

+For running the project, open the workspace via the .aws file named "ESE345_Proj", set "Multimedia_SPU" as top-level in settings, and start the simulator.

 ## Components
 The complete 4-stage pipelined design is developed in a structural/RTL manner with several modules operating simultaneously.
 Each module represents a pipelined stage with its interstage register.
 The major units inside those stages modules are described below.